lone17/knowledge/content/Diffusion language modeling with maximum semantic likelihood.md

 		- Again, the sequence length is not fixed: ![[Diffusion language modeling with maximum semantic likelihood#^00c4f4]]
 	- How to measure the change of semantic ? #question
 		- Use the same metric from as in the noising process ?
-		- This can be used to control the "creativeness" of generation
+		- This can be used to control the "creativeness" of generation #idea
 - How to stop generation when the sequence length is not fixed ? #question
 	- Use a special token like in AR models ? -> doesn't really make sense for this case as generation can be extended in both directions
 	- Set a threshold for predicted probs: If the logits of new tokens are all lower than a threshold then stop generation. #idea